 - Exit interview helps understand why exactly a person quits their job

-Reason for person leaving the job might be the fault of organization, leadership, work pressure or better salary at another place.
+Reason for the person leaving the job might be the fault of organization, leadership, work pressure or better salary at another place.

 - You get feedback